JuanOsorner/Practices/README.md

     git config --global fetch.prune true

+🧹🧨 How to Remove Another User's Git Configuration from Git Bash

+Sometimes, when working on a shared computer or switching between GitHub accounts, you may need to remove previous Git user settings.
+Here's how to do it safely and cleanly using Git Bash.

+🔧 Step-by-Step Instructions
+Open Git Bash
+Launch Git Bash on your computer.

+Check current Git user settings

+    git config --global user.name
+    git config --global user.email

+Unset previous user configuration

+If the user settings are not yours, remove them with:

+    git config --global --unset user.name
+    git config --global --unset user.email

+(Optional) Remove all global Git settings
+If you want a full reset of Git's global config:

+    rm ~/.gitconfig

+Set your own Git username and email

+After removing the old settings, set yours:

+    git config --global user.name "Your Name"
+    git config --global user.email "you@example.com"

+💡 Pro Tip
+Use --local instead of --global if you want to change settings only for the current repository:

+    git config --local user.name "Your Name"
+    git config --local user.email "you@example.com"

+✅ Done!
+You're now using your own Git identity.
+You can confirm with:

+    git config --list

 🔍 What it does: Ensures every time you run git fetch, Git automatically removes deleted remote branches locally.

 To clean local configuration completely (⚠️ Careful!):